The Language of Generalization: Case Study 2: Habitual Language

-In an exploratory analysis, we find no differences between endorsements of the habitual of characters with male and female names, and overall, the mean endorsements by gender are strongly correlated \(r(93) = 0.91\).
+In an exploratory analysis, we found no differences between endorsements of the habitual of characters with male and female names, and overall, the mean endorsements by gender were strongly correlated \(r(93) = 0.91\).
 Endorsements are even more highly correlated for the six events we anticipated differences by referent-gender: \(r(21) = 0.97\).
-This lack of a difference may be because the felicity of habitual sentences depends on a comparison to individuals of both genders (i.e, in minimal contexts such as this, habituals are evaluated with respect to \emph{other people}, not just other men or other women).
+This lack of a difference may be because the felicity of habitual sentences depends on a comparison to individuals of both genders (i.e, habituals are evaluated with respect to \emph{other people}, not just other men or other women).
 Less interestingly, the lack of a difference may be the result of gender being not very salient in our paradigm, perhaps because the names used were not sufficiently gendered.

 We now turn to our model-based analyses to better understand the endorsement data and the contribution of our model.
 For all analyses, we collapse across gender of the referent character for endorsement judgments.
 Parallel to our analysis of generic language endorsements, we articulate a set of simple regression models and a fixed-threshold alternative to our uncertain-threshold endorsement model.
 Analyses which use the prevalence prior distribution \(P(p)\) (all models except \enquote{referent frequency} regression) use a 50\% mixture of the inferred priors for each gender to construct a single prevalence prior distribution.
-Parallel to our analysis in Case Study 1, we model uncertainty in the input measurements by bootstrapping the data for the regression models and constructing joint-inference, Bayesian data analytic models for the information-theoretic endorsement models (fixed-threshold and uncertain-threshold).
+Parallel to our analysis in Case Study 1, we model uncertainty in the input measurements by bootstrapping the data for the regression models and constructing joint-inference, Bayesian data analytic models for the information-theoretic endorsement models (fixed-threshold and uncertain-threshold; see \emph{Supplementary Model Criticism} in Appendix C for a justification).